twolfson/twolfson.com/articles/design-for-developers.md

 > Programmer rant: Also known as a jQuery plugin, React view, Angular view, web component, Backbone view, etc but never identified as a visual component =(

 # Area alignment
 As programmers, we like to automatically center things via the computer.
-However, this isn't always visually "right".
+However, this isn't always visually "correct".

 Sometimes there is a optical center/visual center/content center which isn't the actual left/right center (average).
 For example: